ethereum/web3.py/docs/providers.rst

 Examples Using Automated Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    There are client specific APIs.
-If you are writing client agnostic code, in some situations
+Some nodes provide APIs beyond the standards.
+Sometimes the same information is provided
-    you may want to know what ethereum implementation is connected, and proceed
+in different ways across nodes.
+If you want to write code that works
-    accordingly.
+across multiple nodes, you may want to look up the node type you are connected to.

-    The following retrieves the client enode endpoint verifying there is a connected provider:
+For example, the following retrieves the client enode endpoint for both geth and parity:

 .. code-block:: python

     from web3.auto import w3

-    connected = any(provider.isConnected for provider in w3.providers)
+    connected = w3.isConnected()

     if connected and w3.version.node.startswith('Parity'):
         enode = w3.parity.enode